The Spiciest Spoilers from Thunder Junction!

 Welcome Magic lovers!

-With Outlaws of Thunder Junction spoiler season in full swing, Magic players have been treated to a bevy of build-around cards, new set mechanics and more than a few powerful, potential additions to existing top-tier decks across several formats.
-Today we'll be zoning in on a few of the more tantalizing cards which have been revealed, and the best ways to build around or incorporate them into existing shells in order to maximize their effectiveness.
+With Outlaws of Thunder Junction spoiler season in full swing, Magic players have been treated to a bevy of build-around cards, new set mechanics, and more than a few powerful, potential additions to existing top-tier decks across several formats.
+Today, we'll be zeroing in on a few of the more tantalizing cards that have been revealed, and the best ways to build around or incorporate them into existing shells in order to maximize their effectiveness.

 The Insta-kill